CDU-data-science-team/presentations/2022-02-09_why-is-nhsr-so-awesome/presentation.md

 * NHS-R is making people happy and productive
 * NHS-R is changing the lives of its members and improving healthcare for everyone in the UK

+## To answer the question finally...

+* How to make NHS-R more awesome?
+* Get out of its way
+* "Be more NHS-R"
+* Give analysts the space, time, and permissions to spontaneously associate and collaborate
+* This kind of collaboration gave us R and Python, and many of the tools that power the internet (Linux, WordPress, Apache...)

 <!---
 Please note the following rather convoluted terminal command to render this talk to Beamer pdf